kamalarieff/portfolio-eleventy/src/posts/my-zsa-moonlander-journey.md

 I also wanted a more ergonomic keyboard as I want to have a long and healthy career in software development.
 After some digging, the answer seems to point to split keyboards.

-## Orthogonal
+## Columnar

 I am also practicing stenography on my keyboard.
 Steno is the practice of typing in shorthand.
 If you have watched any lawyer TV shows, there is person who types out everything the people were saying.
 That person is a stenographer and practicing stenography.
 You can achieve this by using [Plover](https://github.com/openstenoproject/plover).
-So I figured that having an orthogonal keyboard would help in this area.
+So I figured that having an columnar keyboard would help in this area.

 After doing some researching, I finally settled on the ZSA Moonlander.